adobnikar/bookshelf-eloquent/README.md

 ## Requirements

-- node version
-- bookshelf version
-TODO coorect the first three functions
+- requires **node v7.6.0** or higher for ES2015 and async function support,
+- all the documented functions have been tested on **Bookshelf 0.10.3**.

 ## Installation